Intro to Virtualization

 Virtualization Courses and Virtualization Training

-VMware is a leader in the virtualization space.
-VMware has data center virtualization products, software for network virtualization, cloud automation technology, virtualized end-user software, and specialized security technology for virtualized environments.
-Mastering every VMware tool and technology would be impossible, but you can start with an associate-level VMware virtualization course
+VMware is a leader in virtualization.
+It offers data center virtualization products, software for network virtualization, cloud automation technology, virtualized end-user software, and specialized security technology for virtualized environments.
+Mastering every VMware tool and technology would be impossible, but you can start with an associate-level VMware virtualization course.

 Citrix is another big player in virtualization.
 Knowing how to install and configure a Citrix NetScaler load balancer from within a Citrix virtualized environment could mean the difference between landing a job as a virtualization professional or being passed over.